 Beef, Beef Blood, Beef Tripe, Beef Bone, Beef Liver, Beef Heart, Beef Kidney, Eggs, Flaxseed, Broccoli, Cauliflower, Carrot, Spinach, Chard, Kelp, Apple, Pear, NZ Green-Lipped Mussel, Coconut Oil, Garlic

-- No grains, no fillers, no artificial preservatives
+- No grains, no fillers, no artificial preservatives — making it an excellent grain-free option

 Nutritional analysis